If you have a normally functioning thyroid, you may be a bit sceptical when you hear a woman with some extra weight blaming it on her thyroid.

 Private tests include a full thyroid hormone panel.
 I regularly arrange these tests for clients as it enables me to identify which area of the thyroid pathway is not functioning properly.

 The standard treatment for hypothyroidism is synthetic T4 (Thyroxine), which can be very effective, but not for everyone.
-It is relying on your body to convert T4 to T3 however, and some people can’t do that very well.
-So if you’re not responding well to Thyroxine, this may be why.
+It is relying on your body to convert T4 to T3 however, and some people can't do that very well.
+So if you're not responding well to Thyroxine, this may be why.
 You may need to seek further medical advice on whether you need a form of T3 hormone to resolve your symptoms.
-There is a lot of information on Thyroid UK’s website if you would like to go into this in more depth.

 13 WAYS TO SUPPORT YOUR THYROID NATURALLY